 You will notice in the planting scheme that in the outlined groups there are located a number of evergreen and deciduous trees which in combination with the flowering shrubs and the herbaceous plants make the group strong, giving same a natural landscaping effect.

 In addition, the Natural Style called for the creation of openings in the tree and shrub plantings so that surrounding areas could be seen.
 Using tall, fast-growing Silver Poplars, Morell & Nichols successfully framed offsite vistas.
 They created views within the property through the use of spirea, dogwood and lilac.
 Where the views weren't as desirable – on the north and west – Blue Spruce trees were used as screens, blocking out the view of houses, schools and streets.

-Native cedar trees were placed throughout the property.
-While most of the other trees were purchased from tree farms and nurseries – including the exotic Southern Catalpa and Norwegian Maple – the hardy local cedars were dug up from the OW Ranch and brought into Sheridan on large flatbed wagons.
+Native juniper trees were placed throughout the property.
+While most of the other trees were purchased from tree farms and nurseries – including the exotic Southern Catalpa and Norwegian Maple – the hardy local junipers were dug up from the OW Ranch and brought into Sheridan on large flatbed wagons.

 The original plan was for Trail End's four-acre grounds to be surrounded by a brick wall topped with wrought-iron railing, while the service entrance, main entrance, and Carriage House drive were to have elaborate wrought-iron gates.
 Although the Kendricks purchased the brick and had the footing for the walls poured, they didn't have the work completed.
 The belief is that, when Kendrick was elected Governor and had to move to Cheyenne, work was put on hold and eventually abandoned when the family moved to Washington, DC.